uulm-ai/scadd/README.md

 Scadd offers two separate implementations for DDs and their contexts.
 The above example uses `de.uniulm.dds.leanimpl._`, the alternative is `de.uniulm.dds.defaultimpl._`.
 Both offer the same functionality, but `leanimpl` uses less memory.

-Variable ordering is given by variable comparator `variableOrder: Comparator[Variable[V]]` that must be consistent with equals.
+Variable ordering is given by a variable comparator `variableOrder: Comparator[Variable[V]]` that must be consistent with equals.
 Predefined orderings are `listbasedOrdering` and `lexicographicOrdering` defined in the `de.uniulm.dds.base` package object.